 Stand in Four States at Once

 - Price: Around $5 for adults; free for children 6 and under

-The Four Corners Monument is a quirky roadside attraction and a cheap vacation idea that makes it easy to be in several places at once—four to be exact.
-In the late 1800s, territorial disputes between Utah, Colorado, New Mexico, and Arizona kept formal borders from being drawn.
-Finally in 1912, borders were established and a four-point marker was laid out to establish the boundary.
-Owned by the Navajo Nation, visitors can shop in the Visitors Center for handmade Navajo jewelry and even camp in nearby grounds.
+The Four Corners Monument is a unique roadside attraction and a budget-friendly vacation idea that makes it easy to be in several places at once—four to be exact.
+In the late 1800s, territorial disputes between Utah, Colorado, New Mexico, and Arizona kept formal U.S. borders from being drawn.
+Finally, in 1912, borders were established and a four-point marker was laid out to establish the boundary.
+Owned by the Navajo Nation, visitors can shop in the Visitors Center for handmade Navajo jewelry and purchase native artwork directly from the artisans.
 If you have extra time, you can always venture about an hour northeast to see Mesa Verde National Park.